Property tax: Chile

 The land property tax, called "territorial tax" or "contribution", is an annual amount paid quarterly by the property's owner.
 It is determined as a percentage of the property's "fiscal value", which is calculated by the Internal Revenue Service, based on the property's land and built area, construction materials, age, and use.
 The fiscal value, which is usually much lower than the market value, may be disputed by the owner.
 The annual levy varies between 1 and 2% of this value, depending on the property's use (residential, agricultural or commercial).
 Residential properties valued below US$40K (as of 2013) are not taxed; those above that threshold are taxed only on the amount exceeding US$40K.
 Revenues go to the municipality administering the property's commune.
 All municipalities contribute a share of the revenue to a "common municipal fund" that is then redistributed back to municipalities according to a their needs (commune's poverty rate, etc.).
 Additionally, municipalities charge a quarterly trash collection tax, which is often paid together with the territorial tax (if applicable).

 Egypt

 The law imposes a tax on each property.
 Public buildings are excluded (such as government buildings), as are religious buildings (mosques and churches).
-Families owning private properties worth up to £E2 million ($290,000) are exempt.
-Commercial stores with an annual rent value over £E1,200 are not exempt.
+Families owning private properties worth up to E£2 million ($41,700) are exempt.
+Commercial stores with an annual rent value over E£1,200 are not exempt.

 France

-In France, the property tax is a local tax payable by all owners of real estate located in France.
+In France, the property tax (taxe foncière) is a local tax payable by all owners of real estate located in France.
 This tax is used to finance the budget of local authorities.

 The property tax comprises three different taxes: the tax on built properties, the tax on unbuilt properties, and a tax on household waste removal.

-Taxe d'Habitation is a local tax that must be paid by either the owner of a French property or the long-term tenant who is occupying it on January 1st of the tax year.
-The responsibility for payment depends on whether the property is rented furnished or unfurnished, and whether the rental is long-term or short-term.

-If the property is rented unfurnished or furnished on a long-term basis, the tenant is responsible for paying the tax.
-However, if the property is rented out on a short-term basis, the owner is responsible for paying the tax.
-For leaseback properties, the management company that sub-lets the property is responsible for payment.

-In summary, if you let out a property on an annual basis, the tenant is responsible for paying the Taxe d'Habitation, regardless of whether the property is furnished or unfurnished.
-This tax is based on various factors specific to the property, such as its location, and is determined by the local municipality, which means the amount of the tax can vary considerably.